A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Discussion

 Finally, the scope of this paper focuses on binary outcomes for simplicity.
 However, we expect these findings to generalize easily to the continuous outcome scenario.
 The main motivation behind focusing on binary outcomes was the $r(X)$ term, the ratio of variance in the outcome between the RCT control data and external control data, in the Li estimator for the trial-specific average treatment effect.
 To reduce the number of values to be estimated, we binarized the outcome such that $r(X)$ would equal 1 under mean exchangeability.
 For continuous outcomes where $r(X)$ would need to be estimated, the original paper provides insight on empirical methods \cite{li_improving_2023}.
 Further, we believe that the results would translate to continuous outcomes since the variance ratio is expected to only affect efficiency, not bias.
 Therefore, the idea of increasing trial efficiency while protecting against bias with the sensitivity analysis should be able to be extended to continuous outcomes after some verification with simulations.

 For estimation, we relied on an efficient estimating equations approach with debiased machine learning.
 However, so long as the framework in the paper is followed, other estimation techniques can also be used.
-For example, methods such as targeted maximum likelihood estimation (TMLE) may be applied after solving for the canonical gradient of the bias bound \cite{chernozhukov_long_2024, laan_targeted_2011}.
-We however relied on an EEE approach for an intuitively understandable approach by prospective researchers who may implement the sensitivity analysis.
+For example, methods such as targeted maximum likelihood estimation (TMLE), which also uses the efficient influence function, may be implemented \cite{chernozhukov_long_2024, laan_targeted_2011}.
+However, we relied on an EEE approach for an intuitively understandable approach by prospective researchers who may implement the sensitivity analysis.
 Further, we relied on the Li estimator for the trial-specific ATE due to its efficiency, but the sensitivity analysis can be applied for other estimators of the trial-specific ATE so long as the Riesz representer and outcome regression can be properly identified.

 For selection of the external control population, it is important that the external control subjects are as similar as possible to the RCT control subjects to maintain the integrity of results.
 Several guidelines exist for selection of external controls, such as Pocock's selection criteria \cite{pocock_combination_1976}.
 In particular, the external control subjects must have: \begin{enumerate} \item Received the same treatment as the randomized controls \item Been selected from a recent clinical study with comparable eligibility criteria \item Been evaluated in the same method as the randomized controls \item Had comparable distributions of important covariates as the randomized controls \item Been selected from a study conducted by the same organization with overlap in clinical investigators \item No indications of significant differences between the external and randomized controls. \end{enumerate}